-A health practitioner who is monitoring a woman's hormones will be looking at trends in the levels, rising or lowering over time in conjunction with the menstrual cycle or pregnancy rather than evaluating single values.
-Test results are not diagnostic of a specific condition but give the health practitioner information about the potential cause of a person's symptoms or status.
+A healthcare practitioner who is monitoring a woman's hormones will be looking at trends in the levels, rising or lowering over time in conjunction with the menstrual cycle or pregnancy rather than evaluating single values.
+Test results are not diagnostic of a specific condition but give the healthcare practitioner information about the potential cause of a person's symptoms or status.

 Below are conditions with which one might see an increase or decrease of estrogen levels.

 Increased levels of estradiol (E2) or estrone (E1) are seen in:

 - Tumors of the ovary or adrenal glands